 One final thing to note, is that if the job title is referring to a specific person, it is also capitalised: “The Prime Minister needs to call a general election.”
 This is because the Prime Minister is always referring to the same person – it is not just a generic job title.
 The same applies when we are talking about the Queen.

 I hope that clears things up a bit and you are not now totally confused.
-If you are, do pop over to the LEaF Translations Facebook page.
-We will do our best to help you out!
+If you are, try downloading our free, quick-reference guide to English grammar, for more information about capital letters, as well as apostrophes, semicolons, bullet points and more.
+Alternatively, pop over to the LEaF Translations Facebook page and we will do our best to help you out!